-Please join us on Thursday, April 5th, 2018, from 11:00-2:00 for the Queen’s School of Computing’s day of Creative Computing: Art, Games, Research.
+Please join us on Thursday, April 4th, 2019, from 11:00am-2:00pm for the Queen’s School of Computing’s Creative Computing Showcase: Art, Games, Research.
 The day will highlight the work of the School’s undergraduate and graduate students with hands-on demos, presentations, and posters from a selection of our courses, with topics including Game Design and Game Technology, Computing and the Creative Arts, 4th year projects, Human Computer Interaction, and more.

 The event will take place in the Biosciences Complex and will be a terrific opportunity for everyone to see first-hand what our creative students create throughout the school term.

 Computing and the Creative Arts: COCA 201